jaclu/tmux-packet-loss/README.md

 ## Nerdy stuff

-When deciding on how long history you want for loss statistics, the two params of importance are:
+When deciding on how long history you want for loss statistics, the two parameters of importance are:

 -   @packet-loss-ping_count - Since normally ping is almost instantaneous if this is set to 10 it in practical terms means you will get an average loss saved every 9 seconds if the host is responding.
 It will be longer if there are any dropped packets or other timeouts.
 -   @packet-loss-history_size - how many samples are kept

-So multiplying (ping_count - 1) with history_size should give an aproximate length in seconds for the time-span the average is calculated over.
+So multiplying (ping_count - 1) with history_size should give an approximate length in seconds for the time-span the average is calculated over.

 You can check the DB to get the timestamp for oldest kept record by doing: